ipavlic/apex-fp/website/docs/api/collection/SObjectCollection.md

 ## mapSome

-Returns a new `SObjectCollection` view formed by mapping those view elements that satisfy `SObjectPredicate`-implementing `predicate` with `SObjectToSObject`-implementing function `fn`, and keeping those that do not unchanged.
+Returns a new `SObjectCollection` view formed by mapping those view elements that satisfy `predicate` with function `fn`, and keeping those that do not unchanged.

 **Signature**
 ```